Can I Eat More Carbs if I Exercise on Keto?

 • Improved blood sugar control: The keto diet can help regulate blood sugar levels, making it an effective tool for managing diabetes.

-• Reduced inflammation: Cutting out sugar and processed foods can reduce inflammation in the body, leading to improved overall health.
+• Reduced inflammation: Cutting out sugar and processed foods can reduce inflammation, improving overall health.

-• Increased energy: The keto diet provides a steady supply of energy to the body, without the need for frequent snacking.
+• Increased energy: The keto diet provides a steady supply of power to the body without frequent snacking.

-• Improved mental clarity: Many people report improved mental clarity and focus when following the keto diet, particularly during periods of extended fasting.
+• Improved mental clarity: Many people report enhanced mental clarity and focus when following the keto diet, particularly during extended fasting periods.

 • Reduced risk of heart disease: The keto diet can improve cholesterol levels and reduce the risk of heart disease.